catgauntlet/react-routing-assessment/README.md

 The application is set up in a way that supports Server Side Rendering for large static parts, combined with locally rendered client side that support user input.
 In this case that is the dynamic navigation bar and login form.
 This way there is as little Javascript as necessary performed on the client side.

+### Next and Typescript

+I created the assessment using Next.js as a React framework, which takes away a lot of the work needed, it provides SSR routing, is lightweight, scalable, has important quality of life dependencies like PostCSS built in and can handle things like authenticated routes easily.
+Next to this I will only be adding minimal dependencies as needed, for instance for testing.

+To set up the project I started with: [Create Next App](https://nextjs.org/docs/pages/api-reference/create-next-app)

+The application is be written in Typescript, since it makes debugging painless and it couples well with the refactoring-approach of the TDD way of working.

 ### Linting

 For linting I use ESlint through Nextjs, which uses the default .eslintrc, next to that I added Husky as a pre-commit hook to enforce the linting.